vicscherman/youtube-app/README.md

 # Viewing Project

-Tis project can be viewed [Here] (https://nervous-brown-ea05d2.netlify.app/)
+Tis project can be viewed at (https://nervous-brown-ea05d2.netlify.app/)

 ## Available Scripts